GSK leads FTSE 100 higher after rejecting Unilever offer for consumer arm | Business

 GSK leads FTSE 100 higher after rejecting Unilever offer for consumer arm

-London's FTSE 100 rose on Monday as healthcare firm GlaxoSmithKline led gains after rejecting a 50-billion-pound takeover offer for its consumer products arm from Unilever, while energy and mining stocks also provided support.
-Unilever shares dropped 5.5% and were the worst performer on the index.
-The domestically focussed mid-cap index rose 0.1%.
+Healthcare firm GlaxoSmithKline led London's FTSE 100 higher on Monday after rejecting a 50-billion-pound buyout offer for its consumer arm from Unilever, while energy and mining stocks also provided support.

 - Country: